valkey-io/valkey-glide/java/README.md

 ## Organization

-The Java client (javabushka) contains the following parts:
+The Java client (javababushka) contains the following parts:

 1. A Java client (lib folder): wrapper to rust-client
-2. An examples script: to sanity test javabushka and similar java-clients against a redis host
+2. An examples script: to sanity test javababushka and similar java-clients against a redis host
-3. A benchmark app: to performance benchmark test javabushka and similar java-clients against a redis host
+3. A benchmark app: to performance benchmark test javababushka and similar java-clients against a redis host

 ## Building